-This course explores the interaction between population growth, economic development, and environmental resources from anthropological, sociological, and demographic perspectives.
+This course explores the interaction among population growth, economic development, and environmental resources from anthropological, sociological, and demographic perspectives.
 The course examines different theories of population growth; the ecological and social factors which influence population growth; the relation between population growth and economic development; the environmental implications of population growth; and the impact that colonialism, industrialization, and globalization have had on contemporary local, national, and international populations.
-Taught every other year.

-Prerequisite: ATH 112 Cultural Anthropology or SOC 101 Introduction to Sociology
+Prerequisite: ATH 112 Cultural Anthropology or SOC 101 Introduction to Sociology Meets general academic requirement B.